High school (grades 9-12) · Shreveport, LA

 What is the racial and ethnic makeup of C.E.
 Byrd High School?

 The largest demographic group at C.E.
-Byrd High School is White at 47.5%.
-The school serves a diverse student body in Shreveport, LA.
+Byrd High School is White at 47.5% of enrollment, in Shreveport, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 60.1/100.

 What is the Resource Investment Index for C.E.
 Byrd High School?

 C.E.
-Byrd High School has a Resource Investment Index of 52/100 (C-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Byrd High School has a Resource Investment Index of 52/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page